 Backpacking to Florence is about exploring the beautiful region, capturing the moments and staying within the confines of your budget.
 Florence as a travel destination is an architectural masterpiece.
 The entire vibe of the place is filled with ancient art and artefacts of world-famous artists such as Leonardo Da Vinci and Michelangelo.
-After all, Florence is the birth place of the Renaissance movement.
+After all, Florence is the birthplace of the Renaissance movement.

 Backpacking to Florence on a budget can be a lot easier if you plan in advance and follow a proper itinerary.
 No matter how tight you are on a budget or on time, you can manage to have a fun-filled trip.
 All that is needed on your part is planning months prior to your actual date of traveling.

-I will always say Italy as a country is the marvel of human architectural intelligence.
+I will always say Italy as a country is a marvel of human architectural intelligence.
 Florence, the capital of the Tuscany region in Italy is home to many brilliant and phenomenal monuments narrating human history.
-It holds the world record of possessing the maximum number of artistic works the great geniuses of the age of transformation i.e Renaissance.
+It holds the world record of possessing the maximum number of artistic works of the great geniuses of the age of transformation i.e Renaissance.

 Florence is the land of creators, magical artists and artisans.
 Guess what?
 Leonardo Da Vinci was born here and the famous Mona Lisa painting was finished here.
 The great sculptor Michelangelo flourished here.
 The very first finished streets in all of Europe were built here.
 Getting the idea of how intelligently and artistically forward Florence is?
 It is for this reason that your backpacking to Florence trip should do justice to the place.